-(i) uthorization control: All application systems and fileservers must be applied and approved before permission is granted for access.
-Unauthorized personnel will not be able to access.
+- (i) Authorization control: All application systems and fileservers must be applied and approved before permission is granted for access.
+Unauthorized personnel will not be able to access. - (ii) Information equipment control: The use of USB devices is prohibited.

-- (ii) Information equipment control: The use of USB devices is prohibited. - (iii) Network control: Access to cloud storage and the implementation of network firewalls are prohibited. - (iv) E-mail control: A secure mechanism is established to control e-mail transmission. - (v) Antivirus software: Legal antivirus software is used, and virus codes and scanning engines are regularly updated. - (vi) Internal environment inspection: In May of 2022, the Company commissioned a technical service team to conduct vulnerability testing on the mainframe system and penetration testing on the internal network.
-Adjustments were made to software or hardware with vulnerabilities or high risk; moreover, a retest was performed to ensure that vulnerabilities were patched and the Company's information security was effectively enhanced. - (vii) Asset inventory plan: In August of 2022, the Company conducted asset inventory through antivirus software; a total of 151 computers and their installed software were audited.

-(d) Invest resources in security management
+- (iii) Network control: Access to cloud storage and the implementation of network firewalls are prohibited. - (iv) E-mail control: A secure mechanism is established to control e-mail transmission. - (v) Antivirus software: Legal antivirus software is used, and virus codes and scanning engines are regularly updated. - (vi) Internal environment inspection: In October of 2023, the Company commissioned a technical service team to conduct: - a.
+Vulnerability testing on the mainframe system and penetration testing on the internal network.
+Adjustments were made to software or hardware with vulnerabilities or high risk; moreover, a retest was performed to ensure that vulnerabilities were patched and the Company's information security was effectively enhanced. - b.
+Social engineering drill: Provide educational training videos for employees, sending test emails to accounts within the Group, each account is expected 5 emails for testing and provide analysis reports. - (vii) Asset inventory plan: In August of 2023, the Company conducted asset inventory through antivirus software; a total of 36 servers, 334 computers and their installed software were audited. - (d) Invest resources in security management

-The company's 2022 and 2023 estimated capital expenditure and maintenance costs for investment through safety management are about NT \$1,500 thousand.
+The company's 2023 and 2024 estimated capital expenditure and maintenance costs for investment through safety management are about NT \$1,000 thousand.

-B. Information security incident handling and notification: In the 2022 and as of the date of publication of the annual report, the Company had no financial loss, operational impact and countermeasures due to major information security incidents.
+B. Information security incident handling and notification: In the 2023 and as of the date of publication of the annual report, the Company had no financial loss, operational impact and countermeasures due to major information security incidents.